mattparko/liberty-workshop/03_exercise2.md

 In this exercise we will:
 1. Explore the out-of-the-box monitoring and dashboards
-1. Create and export an Open Liberty dump
+1. Create an Open Liberty dump using the operator
-1. Create and export an Open Liberty trace
+1. Create an Open Liberty trace using the operator

 #### Step 1
 Let's kick things off by generating some load against out application.
 The following commands will fetch the application's route name (URL) and then execute 1000 `curl` requests against it: